-- No referrals will be made to external agencies in respect of suspected abuse of a child without prior discussion and agreement with the Womankind Designated Safeguarding Lead. - All discussions about specific safeguarding situations need to be recorded by the staff member and the Designated Safeguarding Lead, regardless of the eventual action taken. - The staff member or volunteer with immediate concerns about safeguarding should report the matter to the Safeguarding Lead within 24 hours.
+- No referrals will be made to external agencies in respect of suspected abuse of a child without prior discussion and agreement with one of Womankind's Designated Safeguarding Leads. - All discussions about specific safeguarding situations need to be recorded by the staff member and a Designated Safeguarding Lead, regardless of the eventual action taken. - The staff member or volunteer with immediate concerns about safeguarding should report the matter to the Safeguarding Lead as soon as possible and within 24 hours.
 This discussion and subsequent decisions will be recorded, signed and dated. - Womankind will inform all parties involved of the outcome of the referral and this will be communicated to the service user if they are still in contact.

-Role Description: Safeguarding Lead: Chief Executive Officer of Womankind Responsible for:
+Role Description: Safeguarding Leads: Clinical Manager and Chief Executive Officer of Womankind

+Responsible for:

-- Being the main and named contact within Womankind in relation to Adult and Child Safeguarding and responding to all enquiries from external parties including Children and Young People's Service and Adult Safeguarding Service. - Being available for Womankind staff in absence of their line manager to discuss safeguarding concerns. - Reading and counter-signing Womankind's safety log sheets completed by staff reporting concern to statutory agencies - Completing Advanced Safeguarding training which will be updated every 2 years. - Monitoring communication from C&YPS and adult safeguarding through secure email and disseminating internally as required. - Overseeing, maintaining and updating Womankind's Safeguarding activity log sheets of current cases with a safeguarding dimension. - Discussing safeguarding concerns with Trustees that need to be escalated with the named safeguarding advisors; (Terry Jones, Safeguarding Advisor, Sarah Bartlett, CEO supervisor). - Co-ordinating use of bi-weekly Womankind Team meeting for review of cases where Safeguarding issues indicated. - Co-ordination of Womankind's in-house Safeguarding Training and Induction Programme. - Ensuring that Policies and Procedures relating to Safeguarding are up-to-date and reflect best practice and current guidelines. - Ensuring that all staff members are appropriately trained in child protection and that training is updated regularly.
+- Being the main and named contact within Womankind in relation to Adult and Child Safeguarding and responding to all enquiries from external parties including Children and Young People's Service and Adult Safeguarding Service. - Being available for Womankind staff in absence of their line manager to discuss safeguarding concerns. - Reading and counter-signing Womankind's safety log sheets completed by staff reporting concern to statutory agencies - Completing Advanced Safeguarding training which will be updated every 2 years. - Monitoring communication from C&YPS and adult safeguarding through secure email and disseminating internally as required. - Overseeing, maintaining and updating Womankind's Safeguarding activity log sheets of current cases with a safeguarding dimension. - Discussing safeguarding concerns with designated safeguarding advisors on Womankind's Board of Trustees (Social Workers) and the designated Bristol or South Gloucestershire Council Safeguarding Lead. - Co-ordinating use of bi-weekly Womankind Team meeting for review of cases where Safeguarding issues indicated. - Co-ordination of Womankind's in-house Safeguarding Training and Induction Programme. - Ensuring that Womankind policies and procedures relating to Safeguarding are upto-date, reflect best practice and current guidelines and that their practice is in accordance with these.

+• Ensuring that all staff members are appropriately trained in child protection and that training is updated regularly.